Lyapunov exponents in a Sachdev-Ye-Kitaev-type model with population imbalance in the conformal limit and beyond: Abstract

 \section{Abstract}

 The Sachdev-Ye-Kitaev (SYK) model shows chaotic behavior with a maximal Lyapunov exponent.
 In this paper, we investigate the four-point function of a SYK-type model numerically, which gives us access to its Lyapunov exponent.
 The model consists of two sets of Majorana fermions, called A and B, and the interactions are restricted to being exclusively pairwise between the two sets, not within the sets.
-We find that the Lyapunov exponent is maximal, within numerical accuracy, for a range of ratios of A and B centered around equal population at strong coupling.
-In this region we recover the Lyapunov exponent of the conventional SYK model.
+We find that the Lyapunov exponent is still maximal at strong coupling.
+Furthermore, we show that even though the conformal dimensions of the A and B fermions change with the population ratio, the Lyapunov exponent remains constant, not just in the conformal limit where it is maximal, but also in the intermediate and weak coupling regimes.